Wey Macchiato: Powertrain

 The Macchiato compact crossover is equipped with the DHT hybrid powertrain which is FWD only and not chargeable from charging ports and utility power network.
-The DHT hybrid powertrain consists of a 1.5-liter naturally aspirated gasoline engine producing 102 PS and a DHT100 electric motor producing 136 PS and 250 Nm of torque.
+The DHT hybrid powertrain consists of a 1.5-liter naturally aspirated petrol engine producing 102 PS and a DHT100 electric motor producing 136 PS and 250 Nm of torque.
 The combined maximum total output of the hybrid system is 192 PS.
-The electric motor drives the car alone when the vehicle is traveling under 35 km/h, while the gasoline engine acts purely as a range extender at these low speeds, producing power for the main motor.
+The electric motor drives the car alone when the vehicle is traveling under 35 km/h, while the petrol engine acts purely as a range extender at these low speeds, producing power for the main motor.
 During rapid acceleration, the petrol engine temporarily switches to driving the wheels.
 The traction battery sits beneath the rear bank of the vehicle and holds up to 1.7 kilowatt-hours of energy.

 In terms of transmission, the fixed-axle gear train, with a two-speed gear ratio in engine direct drive mode, provides a maximum transmission efficiency of 97%.
 Great Wall Motors DHT see considered four levels of simulated gears.